HyprCandy/hyprcandyinstall/README.md

 ```shell
 chmod +x Hyprcandy_installer.sh && ./Hyprcandy_installer.sh
 ```
-The script may also work from TTY but with an error it tries to reload Hyprland.
-Shouldn't be an issue post-install.
+The script may also work from TTY but with an error when it tries to reload Hyprland.
+Shouldn't be an issue after restarting.

 # Post Install